neuroquery/pubget/README.md

 This step is executed by the `nqdc extract_articles` command.

-Once our download is complete, we extract articles directory and store them in individual XML files.
+Once our download is complete, we extract articles and store each of them in a separate directory.
 To do so, we pass the `articlesets` directory created by the `nqdc download` command in step 1:

 ```
 nqdc extract_articles nqdc_data/query-3c0556e22a59e7d200f00ac8219dfd6c/articlesets